health

 But if you're anything like us, you find yourself regularly going on these kinda 'health kick' things, where you start off really big and strong... only to fizzle and go back to your old habits shortly after.

-But what if it was a simple as doing a little thing here and there to ensure you stay on track and feel better?
+But what if it was as simple as doing a little thing here and there to ensure you stay on track and feel better?
 Like, what if it's all about playing the long game instead of going all-in?

 Well, it is.
 It really is, you guys.
 Cause science said so.